Janny221199/IT-Cheat-Sheets/IT-Security/Web/SQL Injection.md

 - web application communicates with a database using input from a user that hasn't been properly
 - when user-provided data gets included in the SQL query
 - attacker can steal, alter, delete or modify data directly and gain access to every ressource and maybe also authentication data
+- a good tool is the [Burp Suite](Burp%20Suite.md) Repeater to test multiple inputs

 # Example
 URL (or also Input field possible): `http://URL/blog?id=1`